 Once the script is installed and run, you simply tell it the images you want to include and the final size of the composition, and it automatically calculates the best layout based on the actual aspect ratios of the individual images you’ve chosen to include.
+As an example, we can show this site for obtaining instant payday loans.
+Here the work of the program is perfectly illustrative.
 You can view a variety of layouts before picking the best one and can even choose exactly how many columns or rows should be used to lay the images out.

 It can work with any size and any aspect ratio for the final image, and the number of individual elements you can add to the composition is virtually unlimited.
 View the tutorials below, and you’ll quickly see why this is the best tool of its kind.

 Note: Photoshop® CC 2015 for Windows, released late May 2015, has known bugs that may prevent proper execution of the Compositor.
 See the FAQ for more details.